 Loads a YAML fixture file from a configured search path.
 Used by the scenario harness, by replay tests, and by any boundary that wants to substitute a recorded payload for a live call.

-:late — resolves at boundary entry, not at config load.-1 (forever).String — path with an optional whitespace-separated at subpath dig (mocks/oculus-tags response).Hash — path: (file name; searched under Fixture.fixture_dirs, with a mocks/ subfolder fallback and _ → - normalization) and optional at: dotted dig.<%, ERB runs against the raw text first, bound to Resolvers::Fixture.params.{ "_error" => true, "status" => 404, "message" => ... } rather than raising.nodes: !Fixture mocks/oculus-tags
+:early — resolves at boot, while loading config (not at request/dispatch time).-1 (forever).String — path with an optional whitespace-separated at subpath dig (mocks/oculus-tags response).Hash — path: (file name; searched under Fixture.fixture_dirs, with a mocks/ subfolder fallback and _ → - normalization) and optional at: dotted dig.<%, ERB runs against the raw text first, bound to Resolvers::Fixture.params.{ "_error" => true, "status" => 404, "message" => ... } rather than raising.nodes: !Fixture mocks/oculus-tags

 response: !Fixture mocks/oculus-tags response # whitespace shorthand for `at: response`